Resource > Articles >

 Filed under: General OOC

-This article was originally published in Eurolab Winter/Spring 2025/2026 edition.
+This article was originally published in Eurolab Winter/Spring 2025/2026 edition and has since been updated.

-At the core of the FDA Modernization Act 2.0 (2022) was the acceptance of data derived using New Approach Methodologies (NAMs), like AI, in silico tools and Organ-on-a-chip, into regulatory filings.
+At the core of the FDA Modernisation Act 2.0 (2022) was the acceptance of data derived from New Approach Methodologies (NAMs), such as AI, in silico tools, and Organ-on-a-chip, into regulatory filings.
 At the core of their subsequent roadmap to reduce animal testing in 2025 is an actionable phased strategy to reduce, refine, and ultimately phase out routine preclinical safety testing in animal studies in favor of a NAMs-based approach by encouraging and incentivizing their use.
+Subsequently, the UK announced its plans to phase out animal testing faster, where reliable and effective alternative methods can replace them by offering the same level of safety for human exposure.
+Further global announcements are anticipated.

-Since, funding initiatives across the US and Europe have arisen to build research facilities, set up universal standards, train, develop and accelerate the adoption of Organ-on-a-chip (OOC) technology – also known as microphysiological systems (MPS).
+Since these announcements, funding initiatives across the US and Europe have arisen to build research facilities, set up universal standards, train, develop and accelerate the adoption of Organ-on-a-chip (OOC) technology – also known as microphysiological systems (MPS).
+With widening awareness that Organ-on-a-chip “does a better job” than traditional in vitro approaches, there’s no longer any doubt that the technology will become integral to drug discovery and development.

 Companies that have embraced OOC technology have the early advantage.
 They utilize it to improve the efficiency of their workflows by addressing gaps where traditional in vitro assays are not physiologically relevant enough, but animal use is less suited due to inherent interspecies differences.
 Some have widely adopted the approach, others have dabbled, many are yet to get started.
-But there’s no doubt that the field is gaining momentum!
+However, the field is gaining momentum!

 If you ask AI what is at the core of Organ-on-a-chip (OOC) technology, it lists “microfluidics to perfuse cultures, 3D cell culture, dynamic mechanical cues and the integration of multiple cell types, enabling users to create lab-grown mimics of human organs and tissues that behave and respond to drugs, toxins, or disease in a way that is more physiologically relevant than traditional 2D cell culture or many animal models”.